 The last 48 hours have been the ‘days of the supers’.
 Since leaving the Sardinian coastline we have seen a vast array of floating hardware that looks more P&O than personal transport.
 These floating behemoths loom out of the seas, all chrome, no conscience and one can’t help but wonder about the owners of said ships.
 From my very limited experience, seafaring sailing is a bit of an old boys’ club, and a well off boys’ club at that – but these floating hotels take all that to a different level.

 Take our sighting of what we now know to be ‘Yacht A’ (see previous blog).
-A cursory nosey on the internet informed us that the boat itself was bought for an estimated £360 million, thus making it the most expensive, sail assisted motorboat in history.
+A cursory nosey on the internet informed us that the boat itself was built for an estimated £360 million, thus making it the most expensive, sail assisted motorboat in history.
 Along with this you were talking about a crew of 54 men and women, significantly more than most small/medium businesses in the UK.
 Given that a superyacht is very rarely lived on full time by the owners and how high the ongoing costs, it must be purely pocket money for these tycoons – an outlet for people who literally have no idea what else to spend their obscene assets on.

 But fear not, the owner of Yacht A, a Mr. Andrey Melnichenko is described online as an ‘industrialist and philanthropist’, so I’m sure that the world’s poor are over the moon at his little treat to himself.
 He would really have had to graft as it’s well known that the Russian economy is open and honest and not dominated by ex-KGB and soviet elites that don’t operate in a completely corrupt and croney-esque manner, dangling the baubles of prosperity in the form of lucrative government contracts to those most in favour.
 Probably.